Wordshark for specific uses

 Consider printing out the Secondary school subject lists pdf, or access on screen, for students to familiarise themselves with.
 They will not have automatic access to these so you will need to set some lists that they can work through as set work – or consider granting them free access i.e. allowing 'Free Play' (the latter incidentally doesn’t involve obligatory spelling tests).

-For EAL, granting Free Play access to the Everyday Vocabulary ‘course’ may help some students with simple vocabulary in English.This link https://www.wordshark.co.uk/wordshark/schools/for-eal/ may also be helpful.
+For EAL, you can grant Free Play access to the Everyday Vocabulary ‘course’; https://www.wordshark.co.uk/wordshark/schools/for-eal/

 For larger year group cohort